guettli/n-days-later-method/README.md

 Up to now I know only one software which supports it ([modwork](https://www.tbz-pariv.de/produkte/modwork)).

-GoogleMail and Fastmail have a "snooze" feature, but n-days-later is a bit more. ([Gmail Snooze](https://support.google.com/mail/answer/7622010), [Snooze in Fastmail](https://www.fastmail.com/help/receive/snooze.html))
+GoogleMail and Fastmail have a "snooze" feature, but n-days-later is a bit more. ([Gmail Snooze](https://support.google.com/mail/answer/7622010), [Fastmail Snooze](https://www.fastmail.com/help/receive/snooze.html))

 I use the term "issue".
 This could be an issue in a digital issue tracking system, an email or a piece of paper if you prefere this.